 L-20 Indicate this block as appropriate for Residential/Office/Retail.

-These parcels should be a mix of small scale neighborhood-serving retail, office, and/or residential.
-Small-scale neighborhood-serving retail or office uses on the ground floor with office and/or residential above is appropriate, as are single-use residential, office, or retail uses.
-Single-use residential development may have densities > 22 DUA.
-Buildings should not exceed 40 feet in height and should step down to adjacent single family parcels.
+These parcels should be a mix of small scale neighborhood-serving retail, office, and/or residential, with residential densities > 22 DUA.
+Small-scale neighborhood-serving retail or office uses on the ground floor with office and/or residential above is appropriate, as are stand-alone residential, office, or retail uses.
+Buildings should not exceed 40 feet in height.
+Buildings should step down to adjacent single family parcels.
 Primary or secondary parking and vehicle access should be from alleys, if possible.

-The existing single-story retail use that comprises most of this block is a suburban-style automobileoriented shopping plaza, with a wide expanse of surface parking between the street and the buildings.
+The existing single-story retail use that comprises most of this block is a suburban-style automobile-oriented shopping plaza, with a wide expanse of surface parking between the street and the buildings.
 If this site is redeveloped, the new form of development should be multi-story mixed use, with retail or office uses on the ground floor and office or residential uses on the upper floor(s).
 Buildings should be sited closer to the street with surface and/or structured parking to the rear, accessed from the public alley if possible.
-There should be an 8' planting strip and 13' sidewalk behind the curb.
 The single-story retail building at the corner of East Seventh Street and Pecan Avenue is an important part of the neighborhood fabric and should be retained and preserved.

-Development Concept No. 1 on Page 29 illustrates one example of how these recommendations could be incorporated into the design for redevelopment of this site.
+Development Concept No. 1 on Page LU-14 illustrates one example of how these recommendations could be incorporated into the design for redevelopment of this site.
 It is included for illustrative purposes only.